giovannipuccetti/MinCovTarget/README.md

 - Figure7 (.m and .mat) produces Figure 7

-- SDTcounterexample.m contains an example where Spliddit does not find the maxim Nash welfare allocation
+- SPDcounterexample.m contains an example where Spliddit does not find the maxim Nash welfare allocation

 AUXILIARY FILES necessary to run the codes